Lianella Carell

 Lianella Carell (6 May 1927 – 22 December 2000) was an Italian film actress and screenwriter.
 She appeared in 18 films between 1948 and 1958.
-She is perhaps best known for playing Maria Ricci, the wife of the protagonist in the 1948 Vittorio De Sica film Bicycle Thieves, which was also her acting debut.
+She is best known for playing Maria Ricci, the wife of the protagonist in the 1948 film Bicycle Thieves, which was also her acting debut.

+Career

+Originally a writer, playwright and journalist, Carell knew Vittorio De Sica during an interview she made for a radio program; at the time De Sica was looking for a non-professional cast for Bicycle Thieves, and particularly for the female lead.
+The role of Maria gave Carell critical acclaim, and brought her several main roles for about a decade.
+Dissatisfied with her career, she eventually retired from acting in 1958 to focus on a career as a screenwriter and television writer.